We get asked many, many questions about CBD oil. If you’re curious too, then this is article is for you!

 What is the Cost of CBD Oil in NZ?

-The best way to save on cost when using CBD oil is for us to work with you to find a treatment plan that works and then utilise the most cost-effective products to achieve it long term.
+The best way to save on cost when using CBD oil is for us to work with you to find a treatment plan that works and then utilise the most cost-effective prescriptions to achieve it long term.

-We know all the products available and can help you achieve the most cost effective treatment plan.
+We know all the prescriptions available and can help you achieve the most cost effective treatment plan.
 To help with the upfront cost of CBD oil, THC and our consultations, we can also offer you interest free payments using Humm.

 What are the Best CBD Oil Products in NZ?

-CBD products come in different forms – from oil tinctures, to capsules, gummies, creams and vapes.
+Worldwide, CBD products come in different forms – from oil tinctures, to capsules, gummies, creams and vapes.

-The best one to choose from depends on what your requirements are.
+Choosing the right CBD oil prescription depends on what your requirements are.

 Does CBD Oil Show in a Drug Test?